 Types of EVs

 Plug in electric vehicles (EVs) come in a variety of shapes and sizes.
-There are a variety of super-efficiency low speed electric options, like electric-assist bicycles, neighborhood electric vehicles, and motorcycles.
+There are a variety of super-efficient options powered by electricity, like electric-assist bicycles, neighborhood electric vehicles, and motorcycles.
 For the passenger cars and trucks used by most Vermonters there are two basic EV designs:

 All Electric Vehicles (AEVs)

 Powered solely by electric energy stored in the battery

 The Chevrolet Bolt, Nissan Leaf, Mitsubishi i-MiEV, Tesla Model S, Ford Focus Electric, and BMW i3 are examples of all-electric vehicles in Vermont.

 Is it for me?

 Good option for two-car households, those with shorter commutes, and EV lovers with a pioneering spirit.
 Range on the coldest Vermont days will be much less than the official manufacturer ratings.
 For example, an AEV with 125 miles of official range might be closer to 60 miles in frigid conditions, so this should be factored into vehicle purchase considerations.

 Plug-In Hybrid Electric Vehicles (PHEVs)

 Powered by a combination of battery power and gasoline engine

 The Chevrolet Volt, Ford Fusion Energi, and Toyota Prius Prime are examples of PHEVs.
 Generally they do not travel as far as all-electric vehicles on battery power, but when the battery runs low, the gasoline engine turns on to extend their range.